flarum/docs/docs/faq.md

 ### Will Flarum have [insert feature here]?
 When?
 Why not?

 We would love to build countless features and extensions for Flarum, but first things first: Our focus is on the essentials and stability.
-Check out the [Roadmap](https://flarum.org/roadmap/) for an overview of what we are planning to implement.

 ### Why haven’t you fixed [insert issue here] yet?